petraratkai/ISSIE_DrawBlock/README-tl319.md

 Final function list:
 segmentsToVertices - Implicitly shown in demo - changes from previous functionality are simply refactoring so that it works using the new relative segments.

-makeInitialWireVerticesList - Explicitly shown in demo - has a manual case for all differention endpoint orientations in all quadrants relative to the startpoint.
+makeInitialWireVerticesList - Explicitly shown in demo - has a manual case for all different endpoint orientations in all quadrants relative to the startpoint.
 Each different orientation and position can be shown.
-The previous functionality is a subset of the current functionality.

 xyVerticesToSegments - Implicitly shown in demo - Calculates the length for each segment by calculating the difference in both X and Y. It then creates segments using this distance.
 It also ensures that the first and last segment are not draggable, preserving original functionality.